 Isolation status Description Isolated Agent that was isolated from the network To be isolated An isolation was requested for the agent, but the agent has not run it yet.
-Undoing isolation pending A request to undo isolation was submitted for the age agent has not run it yet.
+Undoing isolation pending A request to undo isolation was submitted for the agent, but the agent has not run it yet.